 It’s 2017 and content marketing is maturing.
 No longer is it something to dabble in.
 For many organisations it has become the main game: the way they win new work, reinforce their brand and show off both their expertise and how they can improve their customers or clients’ lives.

 So what can we expect from content marketing in 2017?
 Here are some of Antelope Media’s predictions based on what we’re seeing in industries like financial services, professional services and real estate.
-Continue reading “Antelope Media’s content marketing predictions for 2017” »
+Continue reading “Antelope Media’s content marketing predictions” »

 There’s a mass of content marketing out there, much of it mediocre.
 So how do you get your content to rise above the crowd so that it speaks to your audience?
 By making sure you always include the 6 characteristics of good content marketing.